 In this paper, we propose a new method for robust inference on parameters of predictive regression models under the aforementioned characteristics of predictive regression data.
 Our approach relies on a simple nonlinear instrumental variable (IV) estimation and a nonparametric volatility correction.
 The nonlinear IV estimator in our approach is an IV estimator with the instrument being the sign transformation of the regressor.
 This particular IV estimator was first proposed by \cite{cauchy1836lxxviii}, and is called the Cauchy estimator.
 As is known in the literature, the use of the instrument can effectively eliminate the problems caused by the persistent endogeneity, heavy-tailedness and other problematic characteristics of the regressors (see \cite{SoShin}, \cite{CJP2016} and \cite{kim-meddahi-2019}).
-On the other hand, the volatility correction is used to deal with the problems caused by the presence of heterogeneity and persistence in stock return's volatility.
+On the other hand, volatility correction is used to deal with the problems caused by the presence of heterogeneity and persistence in stock return's volatility.
 As for the volatility correction, we consider a standard kernel-based nonparametric estimator of volatility.

-Many authors have studied the issues of the persistent endogeneity of regressors in predictive regressions.
-Among many of them, \cite{CampbellYogo2006}, \cite{ChenDeo2009} and \cite{PhillipsMagdalinos2009} have proposed the tests of return predictability, which are aimed to deal with persistent and endogenous regressors.
+Many authors have studied the issue of persistent endogeneity of regressors in predictive regressions.
+Among many of them, \cite{CampbellYogo2006}, \cite{ChenDeo2009} and \cite{PhillipsMagdalinos2009} have proposed tests of return predictability, which are aimed at dealing with persistent and endogenous regressors.
 Though their tests perform well under the presence of persistent endogeneity of regressors, they are not expected to deal with other problematic characteristics of predictive regression data effectively.
-Our simulation study shows they have serious size distortions under the null of no predictability when volatility is persistent or is of structural breaks or regime switching.
+Our simulation study shows they have serious size distortions under the null of no predictability when volatility is persistent or incorporates structural breaks or regime switching.
 In contrast, the robustness of our approach is quite evident.
 Our approach always yields almost exact sizes in a variety of designs considered in our simulation study.
 Moreover, the robustness of our approach is obtained with no significant loss of power.
 The discriminatory powers of our test are comparable to the tests by \cite{CampbellYogo2006} and \cite{ChenDeo2009}, which are optimal for the basic Gaussian model.